hexydec/htmldoc/docs/recycling.md

 </a>
 ```

 The above assumes the default output setting of `'quotestyle' => 'double'`.
-Note that whitespace within textnodes will be preserved.
+Note that whitespace within Textnodes will be preserved.

 ## HTML Encoding

-HTML Attribute values and Text Nodes are stored internally with any HTML encoding removed.
+HTML Attribute values and Textnodes are stored internally with any HTML encoding removed.
 On output the contents of the attribute or text node is then encoded with the `htmlspecialchars()` function, this will result in any special characters that were not encoded correctly on input being encoded on output.

 Any HTML entities (Except `<`, `>`, `=`, `'`, `"`) that were encoded on input, will now no longer be encoded and use the native character.